 For 1994 the engine grew from 1598cc to 1839cc.
 It looked similar but was actually a different unit, torquier and more powerful at 128bhp.
 It was joined later by a re-introduced 1.6, with power down from 114bhp to 90bhp to suit a basic, entry-level car.

 Various UK special editions proliferated, approximately mirroring the Japanese-spec V Special (beige leather trim), S Special, S Limited, G Limited, R Limited and others.
 Most Eunos models had a limited-slip differential, viscous in the original 1.6, Torsen later.
 Automatic transmission was available in the Eunos, while from 1994 UK cars could be had with wind-up windows, steel wheels and no power steering, a deletion that fundamentally changes the car’s chuckable character for the worse.

 Long-term, the pure, early 1.6s with the ‘daisy’ wheels are likely to rise fastest in value.
 There’s also the UK-only BBR Turbo, with an officially sanctioned turbocharger conversion by Brodie Brittain Racing to squeeze 150bhp out of the early 1.6.
 These are rare and desirable, especially the Le Mans edition in the green and orange colour scheme of Mazda’s 787B, which won Le Mans in 1991.

-Not all cars were equipped with power-steering, and while there aren’t many established classics which feature such a system, you’re much better off buying an MX-5 that has it.
-Few assisted systems offer the feedback of the Mazda, which is why you should be prepared to pay a premium of up to £500 for the right car with it.
+As mentioned earlier, you’re much better off buying an MX-5 that has power steering.
+Be prepared to pay a premium of up to £500 for the right car with it.

 Performance and specs